Liamx002/Data_Job_Market_Python/README.md

 # Tools Used

-- **Python**: Used throughout the entirety of my project, allowing me to break down and analize the data for critical insights.
+- **Python**: Used throughout the entirety of my project, allowing me to break down and analyze the data for critical insights.
 To help in this process the following libraries were used:
-    - **Pandas Library**: This helped in analysing the data.
+    - **Pandas Library**: This helped in analyzing the data.
-    - **Matplotlib Library**: Used to visualise the data.
+    - **Matplotlib Library**: Used to visualize the data.
     - **Seaborn Library**: Added to the visuals from matplotlib to improve style and structure.
-- **Jupyter Notebooks**: A tool I used to run all my Python scipts allowing me to easily place notes and run my analysis.
+- **Jupyter Notebooks**: A tool I used to run all my Python scripts allowing me to easily place notes and run my analysis.
 - **Visual Studio Code**: Used to execute my Python scripts.
 - **Git & GitHub**: Essential for version control and sharing both my Python code and analysis.

 # Data Preparation and Cleanup

 ### **Measures Taken**:
-- I first import the necessary libraries and load in the dataset for which I will be analysing.
+- I first import the necessary libraries and load in the dataset for which I will be analyzing.
 - I then make sure to check that all data is formatted correctly
 - df["job_posted_date"] was converted to datetime format before analysis.
 - df["job_skills"] was converted into an object format prior to analysis.